-If you’re looking for a popular backpacking trail in the Bay Area… the Skyline to the Sea Trail in Santa Cruz is it.
+If you’re looking for a popular backpacking trail in the Bay Area, the Skyline to the Sea Trail in Santa Cruz is it.
+You get to hike through TWO of California’s State Parks: Castle Rock State Park and Big Basin Redwoods State Park.
 This is a great backpacking option for the Fall and by the coastal breeze.

 You do not need a permit to hike the Skyline to the Sea Trail, but you do need a reservation for the backcountry trail camps which you can learn more about here.
 I hear this trail is very popular so you need to reserve it months in advance, but we went during a heatwave at the end of Oct 2018 and called one day ahead for permits on a weekday and didn’t see anyone until we arrived at Big Basin.